Cathedral Financial Consultants Limited, advising clients since 2003.

 What is a workplace pension?

-An occupational pension, also known as a workplace, company or employers’ pension plan, is provided by your employer to help you save for retirement.
-These schemes typically offer a regular income stream after retirement, and in some cases, they may also provide a lump sum payment upon retirement.
+An occupational pension, also referred to as a workplace, company, or employer’s pension plan, is a retirement savings scheme offered by employers to help employees prepare for retirement.
+These plans are designed to provide financial security post-retirement, typically through a regular income stream.
+Some schemes also include the option of a lump sum payment upon retirement.

 How do workplace pensions work?